 How to eat: Normally, people will peel the rind of kumquat to eat the segments inside.
 However, you can keep its skin if you want.
 Moreover, you can squeeze the juice of kumquat after chopping it into 2 parts.

-Japan is famous for many types of excellent pome fruit, such as apples, pear, and persimmon.
+Japan is famous for many types of excellent pome fruit, such as apples, pears, and persimmon, which you can easily buy at local markets or supermarkets.
 They have unique and characteristic features compared to other classes in other countries.
 Let’s discover right away.

 Kaki or persimmon is a local Chinese fruit as this fruit originated in China over 2000 years ago.
 This fantastic fruit appeared in Japan in the 7th century.
 Japan, China, and Korea are the leading persimmon producers globally.

 The shape and size of persimmon resemble pear and apple.
 Ripe persimmon looks attractive on red-orange or yellow-orange skin.
 The color and size vary depending on the different persimmon species.
-It is often eaten fresh after peeling.
+People often eat them fresh after peeling.

-The orange, yellow, or deep brown flesh of persimmon will bring a sweet and mild taste.
+The orange, yellow, or deep brown flesh of ripe persimmon will bring a sweet and mild taste.
 You can think of the flavor of honey while eating persimmon.
-In addition, you can feel a hint of astringent taste from this fruit.
-You will be addicted to the crispy texture of this fruit.
+On the other hand, unripe ones might taste a bit bitter or tart with a crispy texture.

 If you want to change your taste buds, you can choose dried or cooked persimmon to eat.
 The dried persimmon is also known as Hoshigaki in Japan.

-Nutrients: Rich in calories, carbs, fiber, vitamin C, choline, potassium, and calcium.
+Nutrients: Rich in fiber, vitamins A, C, choline, potassium, manganese, and calcium.

 How to eat: The standard method to eat persimmon is to peel the skin and chop it into small parts to eat.